nicksstapleton/blog/_posts/2023-09-07-logos-bible-software-discounts.md

 ## 3. Academic Discount

 If you're a seminary student, sign up for the [Logos Academic Discount](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/academic-discount)!
-This will get you 30% off of base packages and up to 50% off of essential academic resources.
+This student discount will get you 30% off of base packages and up to 50% off of essential academic resources.

 ## 4. Is the resource you want included in a base package?